idiv-biodiversity/ReSurveyGermany_Analysis/README.md

 This R code transforms the data from ReSurveyGermany, and formats them into "resurvey ID x species x time interval" combinations.
 These data are then analyzed to highlight the temporal change in species distribution, which is finally visualized as in the paper.

 The underlying data will be made freely available in [the iData Portal](iData.idiv.de/) of the [German Center for Integrative Biodiversity Research - iDiv](https://www.idiv.de/en) upon acceptance of the paper.
+**DOI of the Dataset:** [https://doi.org/10.25829/idiv.3508-c17blk](https://doi.org/10.25829/idiv.3508-c17blk) - Not yet active